Bishop Simon Bruté College Seminary: History

 The seminary was established by Archbishop Daniel M. Buechlein, O.S.B. in August 2004 to prepare college seminarians for major seminary.
 Originally the seminary occupied part of the first floor of St. Francis Hall on the campus of Marian University, then Marian College.
 The seminary moved to its current location in 2008.

 The first Vice Rector was Paul Etienne who was appointed bishop of the Diocese of Cheyenne, Wyoming on October 19, 2009.

 The second Vice Rector was Reverend Patrick J. Beidelman, STL.
-He served in this position from 2009–2013 in addition to his duties as Director of Liturgy for the Archdiocese of Indianapolis.
+He served in this position from 2009 to 2013 in addition to his duties as Director of Liturgy for the Archdiocese of Indianapolis.
 In 2013 he was appointed by the Most Reverend Joseph Tobin C.S.s.R.
 (Archbishop of Indianapolis) as the Director for the Secretariat for Spiritual Life & Worship.

-The third Vice Rector (Rector as of June, 2016) was Reverend Joseph B. Moriarty.
+The third Vice Rector was Reverend Joseph B. Moriarty.

-The fourth and current Vice Rector (as of June, 2016) is Father Justin Duvall, former Archabbot of St. Meinrad Archabbey.
+The fourth Vice Rector was Father Justin Duvall, former Archabbot of St. Meinrad Archabbey.

+Fifth Vice Rector of BSBS was Father Andrew Syberg, being named Rector in 2024 by Archbishop Charles Thompson, as former Rector Fr.
+Moriarty retires.

+The Sixth and current (as of mid-2024) Vice Rector of the seminary is Father Peter Marshall, while continuing to serve as Pastor at St. Jude Parish, Indy.

 The first alumnus of Bishop Bruté was ordained to the priesthood in the summer of 2012.

 The seminary logo features the initials of Bishop Simon Bruté, "BSB".
 The diagonal cross located over the "S" is a reminder for priests and seminarians to embrace their daily "crosses" or sufferings, as disciples of Christ; it is also the sign (signo) of salvation referred to in the seminary motto.
 The "M" located within the crown above "BSB" stands for Mary, Queen of Heaven and Earth.
 The seminary was opened on the feast of The Nativity of the Blessed Virgin Mary, when it was placed under her patronage and protection.